mxagar/asl_alphabet_image_classification/README.md

 ### Autoencoder Compression + Random Forest

+Autoencoders are able to compress data observations, i.e., images, to latent vectors.
+They achieve that with an encoder-decoder architecture which (1) reduces the dimensionality of the input sample to a bottleneck and then (2) expands it to obtain a reconstructed representation that is intended to be as close a possible to the input.

+The used encoder architecture is very similar to the CNN model created from scratch; the decoder expands the latent vector with transpose convolutions.
+The following is an examples of an original image and its reconstruction:

 ![Autoencoder: Reconstruction](./assets/autoencoder.jpg)

+Once the autoencoder was trained, I used it to encode all the images to vectors of size `512`; then, I attached two classifiers:

+- A logistc regression, to provide some intepretability to the model choices.
+- A random forest, to be able to reach high accuracies.

+Both models were trained with a small grid search using cross-correlation (i.e., hyperparameter tuning).
+Unfortunately, the logistic regression was not able o converge, and the results of the best random forest are shown, which are close to the CNN model defined and trained from scratch:

 ![Autoencoder + Random Forest: Confusion Matrix](./assets/confusion_matrix_autoencoder_rf.jpeg)

+The following figure shows 16 of the 77 / 15000 missclassified images:

 ![Autoencoder: Missclassifications](./assets/autoencoder_missclassifications.jpg)

 ## Preliminary Conclusions

 ## Next Steps, Improvements